azdabat/Incident-Response-and-Threat-Hunting-Guide/README.md

 # Native Detection Bible – L3 Behavioural Rulepack

 > [!NOTE]
 > **This project is in its early, active development phase.
 The core functionality is robust and working well.
 Current efforts are focused on completing modular components, replacing initial integration placeholders, and iteratively optimizing performance and configuration rules.
+Many are still in POC stages.
 A production-ready release is targeted for completion early next year.
-This is an evolving project that needs production testing (soon to deploy)**
+This is an evolving project that needs production testing and fine tuning of rule logic (soon to deploy)**

 This project is a **pure native KQL detection and hunting pack** for Microsoft 365 Defender